 5. Staking rewards not being accounted for

-These issues are less common but unfortunately, reporting standards across exchanges are not uniform which can cause discrepancies.
-The further back in time you go, the more likely the data could be missing some components.
-This can lead to negative balance warnings for users.
+These issues are less common, but unfortunately, reporting standards across exchanges are not uniform, which can cause discrepancies.
+The further back in time you go, the more likely it is that the data could be missing some components.
+This can lead to Missing Purchase History warnings for users.

 Another common one is rebasing or reflection tokens.
-As the rebases or the reflections are not recorded on the blockchain, the platform will see your initial purchase of the token and then down the track there will be a sell of a larger amount than was originally purchased.
-Essentially the platform thinks you are selling tokens that you never bought, which will cause the negative balance warning.
-You can read more about rebase tokens here to further explain.
+As the rebases or the reflections are not recorded on the blockchain, the platform will see your initial purchase of the token, and then down the track, there will be a sell of a larger amount than was originally purchased.
+Essentially, the platform thinks you are selling tokens that you never bought, which will cause a Missing Purchase History warning.
+You can read more about rebase tokens here to further understand them.

-To solve negative balances, filter by the affected token using the ‘currency’ filter on the 'review transactions' page and work from the beginning (chronologically), ensuring that it has the following:
+To solve Missing Purchase History issues, filter by the affected token using the ‘currency’ filter on the 'Transactions' page.
+You can either type the currency on the filter search bar or click 'Filter' and filter by currency.
+Then, work from the beginning (chronologically), ensuring that it has the following:

 a.
 Buy (increase the asset balance)